Programs & Services

 Specifically, the new compendium of resources introduced by The Joint Commission today includes NBCA’s signature Stop the Clot, Spread the Word™ initiative, a program funded through our cooperative agreement with CDC.
 Specifically, the compendium includes links to the campaign’s general patient education infographic and also the educational video for hospitalized patients.
 In addition, NBCA’s online curriculum for healthcare providers – Stop the Clot® – What Every Healthcare Professional Needs to Know – is another project that stems from our collaboration with CDC that is included.
 NBCA’s website — www.stoptheclot.org — is also shared in the compendium, with special note made relative to three key sections of the site: About Clots, Patient Stories, and Resources for Healthcare Professionals.

 To access the free Compendium of Resources, please visit The Joint Commission’s Department of Health Services Research website.

 MARCOM STEWARDSHIP REPORTS

-Read the 2016 Marcom Stewardship Report, providing important information about the work performed and the results realized by NBCA’s Communications & Health Marketing team here: 2016 Communications and Health Marketing Stewardship Report.
+Read a recent Marcom Stewardship Report, providing important information about the work performed and the results realized by NBCA’s Communications & Health Marketing team here: 2016 Communications and Health Marketing Stewardship Report.